TZstatsADS/ads-fall2023-project1-spardhax/output/README.md

 # Project 1: Unraveling the Stories Behind Women's Smiles
 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains .R file of the project.